What is the “Inconsistency Score” and how does it affect my account?

 🔎 How It Works

-• The Inconsistency Score compares your best day’s profit (positive Delta) to your total profit or loss during the same trading period.
+• The Inconsistency Score compares your best day’s profit (positive Delta) to your total profit or loss (balance) during the same trading period.

 • It measures whether your results come from consistent trading behavior or from a single oversized, high-risk trade.